 While my request is pending and if it is approved, I understand that I or my child must comply with Tech Trek's Non-Pharmaceutical Intervention requirements (e.g., face coverings, regular asymptomatic testing) for individuals who are not up to date on MMR or COVID-19 vaccination as a condition of physical presence at any Tech Trek- sponsored location.
 I also understand that I or my child must comply with any additional Non-Pharmaceutical Interventions applicable to my/her position, as required by AAUW California and the campus.

 I verify the truth and accuracy of the statements in this request form.

-Volunteer or Minor's Parent Signature: Date:
+Volunteer or Minor's Parent S Signature : Date: Submitted to AAUW: Date: